Bjarke Ingels Group | TIRPITZ bunker museum – Blåvand, Denmark

 If I could fly, like one of the many seagulls which populate the beautiful cliffs around, going west for about 400 miles I will land near Newcastle upon Tyne, Britain.

-And that’s exactly the reason why, during the Wold War II, the occupying German troops built a series of bunkers in this area.
+And that’s exactly the reason why, during World War II, the occupying German troops built a series of bunkers in this area.

 The bunkers were part of a larger fortification project, known as Atlantic Wall and spanning over 5,000 kilometers along the European Atlantic Sea coastline, aimed to “defend” the Reich from British airplane incursions, as well as from a possible Allied invasion.
 Overall, about 200 bunkers were built in Denmark during the war.